About Project Play: Baltimore

 Read more on fitness.foundation.

-USA Field Hockey teamed up with the Living Classrooms Foundation (LCF) to host a Learn to Play Clinic for youth at the UA House.
+USA Field Hockey teamed up with the Living Classrooms Foundation (LCF) and other local leaders to host a Learn to Play Clinic for youth at the UA House.
 More than 100 youth participated in the March 14 clinic, which ended with USA Field Hockey donating goals, mouth guards, shin guards, balls, and 80+ sticks to LCF.
-USA Field Hockey will host a second clinic at the UA House in the summer and support Living Classrooms' launch of field hockey programming in the fall.
+USA Field Hockey will host a summer camp at Patterson Park UTZ Field in June and support Living Classrooms' launch of field hockey programming in the fall.